Getting Things Done GTD is a fantastic framework for managing a business written and developed by David Allen.

 As an underlying principle, I cherish the idea of natural planning.
 So while I believe in and use tools to plan, I recognise their limits and the limits of planning itself.

-This idea of next action is the embodiment of natural planning.
+This idea of a next action is the embodiment of natural planning.
 While it is interesting to plan all of the possible steps to achieve to get to your goal, the most important one is the very next thing that you do.
 It highlights the idea that you can only really determine the next action once an action has been done.

 In practice then you may spend a lot of time planning a whole bunch of steps, only to find that you need to replan.
-The idea of next action does not excuse us from planning, it just emphasises the very next thing you need to do.
+The idea of a next action does not excuse us from planning, it just emphasises the very next thing you need to do.

 So it also helps to distinguish actions from objectives.
 It is too easy to set yourself objectives and then to wonder why you’re not achieving them.
 This may well be because you have not correctly or completely translated your objectives into actions.
 So what is the difference between an objective and an action?
 An objective is an endpoint that you want to get to, but the action is something you can actually do.
 You cannot do an objective.